-Raheem Kassam, London-based Breitbart editor came on later for a chat and laughter all around.
+Raheem Kassam, former London-based Breitbart editor came on later for a chat and laughter all around.
 Some of his advice was to leave the universities to rot – they can’t be changed only defunded.
-I’ve followed Raheem on Youtube for a few years so I was a tad disappointed that he wasn’t wearing his cravat.
+I’ve followed Raheem on Youtube for a few years so I was a tad disappointed he wasn’t wearing his cravat.
 He clearly knew he was amongst friends though and that no duct tape was necessary.

 Someone yelled out at one point in the afternoon for Don Jr to visit CPAC next year and I think Matt Schlapp said he’d see what he could do.

 I cornered Matt Schlapp for a few minutes myself, and he seemed to be having a great old time.
 I told him I liked his president.
 He smiled very broadly and said he’d tell him that.
 I said I thought it was a dirty situation and the USA needed a cage fighter (as said of course many times by many others), he agreed and we laughed at all the TDS.
 I also raised NOT breaking up Big Tech (as Raheem and Andrew had so loudly demanded on stage only minutes before).
 What I want is Google and Facebook and the rest of the FAANGS to choose between being a platform or a publisher (and thus enjoy the legal protections and exposure that either one brings but not both) and again he seemed to agree enthusiastically.